jjvanzon/Circular-Language-Spec/broader-view/extensibility/module-Integration.md

 One program doesn’t have to define a reference to another module, to use anything out of the module.
 A program can simply reach anything running on the computer.
 In fact, a program can simply reach anything running on the internet, that is publicly accessible.

 A module isn’t even loaded or unloaded into memory or anything like that.
 When a computer is running, all the modules are just there.
 Whether it is physically stored on disk or loaded into memory depends on a caching scheme.
-If a module isn’t used for a while, it will be removed from memory and just reside on disk.
-If a module is used frequently, the parts frequently used will be put in RAM.
+If a module isn’t used for a while, it might be removed from memory and just reside on disk.
+If a module is used frequently, the parts frequently used might be put in RAM.
 This is managed by a caching, not by loading or unloading modules.

 It all seems so common, it’s not even worth explaining anymore.
 The topic isn’t really module integration.
 The topic is: there is no distinction between modules anymore.